awv-informatik/buerli-starter/packages/with-history-pipes/README.md

 npm run dev
 ```

-Demonstrates the usage of `headless.useBuerli` which ties a headless session to a mounted component.
+Demonstrates the usage of `useHeadless` which ties a headless session to a mounted component.
 As long as that component is mounted the session persists.

 ```jsx
 import { History } from '@buerli.io/headless'